Safe. am ?????? ???????? Safer Internet

 Be the Change: Unite for a Better Internet

-23 teachers of Informatics have been awarded for outstanding efforts aimed at teaching young people Internet literacy and promoting online safety messages in their schools and communities.
-This year Safer Internet Day has been celebrated in over 100 countries across all continents of the globe under the slogan ‘Be the Change: Unite for a Better Internet’.
-Armenian citizens have also joined efforts to make the Internet safer and better place for all.
-Media Education Center and Internet Society of Armenia with support of UCOM have launched the Safer Internet Armenia six-month program.
-Open lessons in Internet safety and meetings with parents have reached over 10 000 children and their parents in 200 secondary and high schools of Yerevan and Armenia’s regions.
-In frames of the STOP.
+Twenty-three Informatics teachers have been awarded for their outstanding efforts in teaching young people Internet literacy and promoting online safety messages in their schools and communities.
+This year, Safer Internet Day has been celebrated in more than 100 countries across all continents under the slogan “Be the Change: Unite for a Better Internet.”
+Armenian citizens also joined global efforts to make the Internet a safer and better place for all.
+Media Education Center and Internet Society of Armenia with support of UCOM launched the six-month Safer Internet Armenia program.
+Open lessons on Internet safety and meetings with parents have reached more than 10 000 children and parents in 200 secondary and high schools in Yerevan and the regions of Armenia.
+Within the framework of the STOP.
 THINK.
-CONNECT.™ Global online Safety Campaign ‘Chatting with Kids about Being Online’ book has been translated into Armenian language and published.
-European SchoolNet’s two Handbooks ‘The Web We Want: Young and Online - Activities by young people for young people’ and “The Web We Want: Teachers Online: Handbook for Educators” have been translated into Armenian.
-Watch video.
+CONNECT.™ Global Online Safety Campaign, Chatting with Kids about Being Online was translated into Armenian and published.
+In addition, two Handbooks by European Schoolnet - The Web We Want: Young and Online -Activities by Young People for Young People and The Web We Want: Teachers Online: Handbook for Educators —were translated into Armenian.
+Watch the video.

 Raising a New Generation of Digital Citizens in Armenia

-The launch of the Armenian version of the Web We Want Book for Young,
+The launch of the Armenian version of The Web We Want Book for Young,

 Armenian Edition of Web We Want Handbook for Young

-Chatting with kids about Being Online in Armenian
+Chatting with Kids about Being Online in Armenian

 STOP.
 THINK.
-CONNECT.™ is the Global Online Safety Awareness Campaign aimed to help all digital citizens stay safer and more secure online.
+CONNECT.™ is a global online safety awareness campaign aimed at helping all digital citizens stay safer and more secure online.
 1STOP.
 THINK.
 CONNECT.
-Chatting with Kids about Being Online Booklet is published in Armenian language in frames of Safer Internet Armenia program.
-The Booklet is part of STOP.
+Chatting with Kids about Being Online Booklet is published in Armenian language within the framework of the Safer Internet Armenia program.
+The Booklet is part of the global STOP.
 THINK.
-CONNECT. global online safety public awareness campaign aimed at increasing the understanding of cyber threats and empowering the public to be safer and more secure online.
-The booklet provides practical tips from the US government and the technology community to help people guard against Internet fraud, secure computers, and protect privacy.
+CONNECT.™ public awareness campaign, which aims to increase understanding of cyber threats and empower the public to use the Internet more safely and securely.
+The booklet provides practical tips from the US government and the technology community to help people protect themselves from Internet fraud, secure their computers, and safeguard their privacy.
 STOP.
 THINK.
-CONNECT.™ Campaign messages in Armenian language can be found here.
+CONNECT.™ Campaign materials in Armenian language can be found here.

 Global Online Safety Awareness Messages in Armenian